 YYGS does offer a significant number of scholarships, but competition for them is high, and you shouldn't assume you'll receive one.
 That means it's important to consider the cost of the program.

-YYGS isn't cheap; attending the residential program costs $6,500 for tuition, room, and board, and the online program costs $3,500.
+YYGS isn't cheap; attendance for the residential program costs $6,500 for tuition, room, and board.
 For most families, that's quite a bit of money for a short summer program, and you shouldn't feel like you need to scramble to come up with the money.

 As we mentioned above, YYGS can be a great experience, but there are many experiences just as rewarding that are free or cost much less.
 If you can afford the YYGS program, go for it, but don't think you need to pay thousands of dollars in order to have strong extracurriculars to put on your college application.